 All crew need a valid C1/D Visa before joining.
 In addition to the C1/D Visa, you may need another visa depending on the port where you join.
 We will let you know.
-Visa costs are covered by the company - however you will need to pay at the time you make the application, and then present your receipt to the HR Coordinator onboard the ship when you join, and the cost will be refunded to you.
+Visa costs are covered by the company - however you will need to pay at the time you make the application, and then present your receipt onboard the ship when you join, and the cost will be refunded to you.

 Required STCW Certificates

 The following Basic Safety Training (BST) STCW Certificates are required.

 1. Basic Fire Fighting

 Additionally Crowd Management Training, Crisis Management / Human Behavior Training, and Security Awareness Training are required.
 These courses can be taken in various places (we will advise you), and the cost is your own responsibility.
 See our STCW page for more information.